awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

    + **Select instances manually**: Select the check box next to the name of each instance you want to patch\.

 1. In the **Patching schedule** section, choose one of the following:
-   + **Select an existing Maintenance Window**: From the list, select a Maintenance Window you have already created, and then continue to step 7\.
+   + **Select an existing maintenance window**: From the list, select a maintenance window you have already created, and then continue to step 7\.
-   + **Schedule in a new Maintenance Window**: Create a new Maintenance Window to associate with this patching configuration\.
+   + **Schedule in a new maintenance window**: Create a new maintenance window to associate with this patching configuration\.
-   + **Skip scheduling and patch now**: Run a one\-time manual patching operation without a schedule or Maintenance Window\.
+   + **Skip scheduling and patch now**: Run a one\-time manual patching operation without a schedule or maintenance window\.
 Continue to step 7\.

-1. If you chose **Schedule in a new Maintenance Window** in step 5, then under **How do you want to specify a patching schedule?**, do the following:
+1. If you chose **Schedule in a new maintenance window** in step 5, then under **How do you want to specify a patching schedule?**, do the following:
-   + Under **How do you want to specify a Maintenance Window schedule?**, choose a schedule builder or expression option\.
+   + Under **How do you want to specify a maintenance window schedule?**, choose a schedule builder or expression option\.
-   + Under **Maintenance Window run frequency**, specify how frequently the Maintenance Window runs\.
+   + Under **maintenance window run frequency**, specify how frequently the maintenance window runs\.
 If you are specifying a CRON/Rate expression, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md) for more information\.
-   + For **Maintenance Window duration**, specify the number of hours the Maintenance Window is permitted to run before timing out\.
+   + For **Maintenance window duration**, specify the number of hours the maintenance window is permitted to run before timing out\.
-   + For **Maintenance Window name**, enter a name to identify the Maintenance Window\.
+   + For **Maintenance window name**, enter a name to identify the maintenance window\.

 1. In the **Patching operation** area, choose whether to scan instances for missing patches and apply them as needed, or to scan only and generate a list of missing patches\.

 1. \(Optional\) In the **Additional settings** area, if any target instances you selected belong to a patch group, you can change the patch baseline that is associated with the patch group\.
 To do so, follow these steps:

-   1. Choose the button beside the name of the associated patch baseline\.
+   1. Choose the button next to the name of the associated patch baseline\.

    1. Choose **Change patch baseline registration**\.

-   1. Choose the patch baselines you want to specify for this configuration by clearing and selecting check boxes beside the patch baseline names\.
+   1. Choose the patch baselines you want to specify for this configuration by clearing and selecting check boxes next to the patch baseline names\.

    1. Choose **Close**\.
 **Note**